Density of thin film billiard reflection pseudogroup in Hamiltonian symplectomorphism pseudogroup: Density of pseudo-groups. Proofs of Theorems , , and Corollary

 \begin{proposition} Every symplectomorphism with compact support of an open topological disk equipped with a symplectic structure is a Hamiltonian symplectomorphism with compact support. \end{proposition}

-\begin{proof} Every symplectomorphism in question is isotopic to the identity via a smooth family $F_t$ of symplectomorphisms with compact support, by Proposition \ref{propschl}.
-The derivatives $\frac{dF_t}{dt}$ form a $t$-dependent family of divergence-free vector fields.
-Each divergence-free vector field $X$ on a topological disk equipped with a symplectic form $\omega$ is symplectic.
-Hence, $L_X\omega=d(i_X\omega)=0$, by Cartan's formula.
-Thus, $i_X\omega$ is a closed 1-form and hence, exact, $i_X\omega=dH$, since the underlying manifold is a topological disk.
+\begin{proof} Let $\omega$ denote the symplectic form.
+Every symplectomorphism in question is isotopic to the identity via a smooth family $F_t$ of symplectomorphisms with compact support, by Proposition \ref{propschl}.
+The derivatives $X_t:=\frac{dF_t}{dt}$ form a $t$-dependent family of symplectic vector fields.
+Hence, $L_{X_t}\omega=d(i_{X_t}\omega)=0$, by Cartan's formula.
+Thus, $i_{X_t}\omega$ is a closed 1-form and hence, exact, $i_{X_t}\omega=dH_t$, since the underlying manifold is a topological disk.
 Therefore, the vector fields $\frac{dF_t}{dt}$ are Hamiltonian with compact support.
 This proves the proposition. \end{proof}

 \begin{remark} Proposition \ref{symham} is a part of the following well-known fact: {\it the group of compactly-supported symplectomorphisms of an open symplectic topological disk is contractible and path-connected by smooth paths.} The same statement holds for symplectomorphisms of $\rr^4$ (Gromov's theorem \cite[p.345, theorem 9.5.2]{mcs2}).
 In higher dimensions it is not known whether a similar statement is true.
 For every $k\in\nn$ there exists an exotic symplectic structure on $\rr^{4k}$ admitting a symplectomorphism $\rr^{4k}\to\rr^{4k}$ with compact support that is not smoothly isotopic to the identity in the class of (not necessarily symplectic) diffeomorphisms \cite[theorem 1.1]{cks}. \end{remark}